At a glance

 There is plenty of time to relax.
 This is especially true during the hottest part of the day, when we stop working because of the heat from the midday sun.

 During the hours you aren’t working, and over the weekends, you can explore and socialise with other volunteers.
-Be sure to enjoy the famous open-air palapa covered seafood restaurants around town!
+Be sure to explore the nearby beaches where you can go for a swim and enjoy the palapa covered seafood restaurants along the coastline.

 What are the aims of turtle conservation volunteering?